-The only way for a company to continue to improve and compete more effectively is to improve people resources.
-After all, a company is a collection of people working together to create value for a customer, then capture some of that value for the company.
-Managing Talent to Win offers insights on how to know what capabilities people in an organization need, and how you—the leader—can assist.
+A company can compete more effectively by building a talent mindset.
+After all, a company is a collection of people working together to create value for a customer and then capture that value for the company.
+Managing Talent to Win offers insights on how to identify the capabilities needed in your organization and how you—the leader—can assist.
 Managers can lead a talent-focused organization by breaking down barriers and creating an environment where the processes to develop your people's talent are simple and practical.

 At this seminar, you will:

 - Develop an individualized plan to improve talent management at the team level.

 - Learn to identify and prepare the right people for critical positions in a way that differentiates your business.

 - Learn the process to develop plans for effectively leveraging strategic employee talent.